ethanjtang/caissa/README.md

 - [pytorch](https://pytorch.org) <3

-## create-train-val-puzzle-sets
+## Dataset (create-train-val-puzzle-sets)

-## train-caissa
+## Training (train-caissa)

 All code in the .\train-caissa directory (which was used to train Caissa [duh!]) was initially forked from Andrej Karpathy's nanoGPT repository.
 I did not change much of the code besides tweaking settings related to output directories and config settings.
 I also did not explore any advanced techniques beyond the initial LLM training such as fine-tuning or RAG.

 Additionally, I have included the file main_job.sh which I used to submit a supercompute job on ASU's Sol supercomputer to train Caissa.

+You can train your own model in reasonable time (or unreasonable time if you don't have a GPU) by running the commands in the .\train-caissa directory's README.

+## Evaluation (evaluate-caissa)

+## Results (results)

-## evaluate-caissa
+## Models

+All Caissa v.0 checkpoints (500k, 1mil, 1.5mil iterations) are located in the directory .\caissa-v.0.

-## todos
+## TODOs

 - Train existing models for a larger number of iterations and/or optimize config file train_caissa.py
 - Gather large dataset of position + best move pairs in the format FEN-Bestmove using Stockfish 17 at depth=20.
-- Retrain model with identical config to Caissa c.0, test ability to play full games.
+- Retrain model with identical config to Caissa v.0 and test ability to play full games.
 Currently, Caissa v.0 shows very good performance for chess puzzle-type positions which only capture two types of positions:
     1. One side to move and win with significant advantage.
     2. One side to move and draw ("saving" the game from a "lost" position).
+There are many other types of positions including balanced positions without a "best" or "only" move (aka non-critical positions).
+Additionally, these puzzle-type positions do not have a lot of positions in the opening stages of a chess game (moves 0-15), which explains Caissa v.0's struggle to generate valid/legal moves from the starting position.
-- Train an even larger model on a larger/higher quality dataset -> Repeat indefinitely
+- Train an even larger model on a larger/higher quality dataset -> Repeat indefinitely!!!

 ## acknowledgements